bahlolab/nf-sv-pipe/README.md

 Nextflow cohort level SV calling pipeline based on Manta, Smoove, CNVnator and Jasmine.
 This pipeline is a work in progress.

-## Installation
+## Usage
 * Clone this repositoty

-## Usage
-* Create and navigate to run working directory
+* Create and navigate to run directory
-* Create configuration file in run directory named `nextflow.config`:
+* Create configuration file in run directory named `nextflow.config`, e.g.:
   ```Nextflow
     params {
       // inputs